Nelle Peters: Legacy

-She also has a district named after her in Kansas City that is on the National Register of Historic Places as of July 23, 2009.
+A district is named after her in Kansas City on the National Register of Historic Places as of July 23, 2009.
 The Nelle E. Peters Troost Avenue Historic District includes six apartment buildings in the block of 2700 Troost Avenue.

-Peters is one of 13 women honored for their notable contributions to Kansas City, Missouri, on the Women's Leadership Fountain at the Paseo and E 9th St. In 2021, she was posthumously inducted into the Starr Women's Hall of Fame, which honors women who have made Kansas City a better place to live.
+Peters is one of 13 women honored for contributions to Kansas City, Missouri, on the Women's Leadership Fountain at the Paseo and E 9th St. In 2021, she was posthumously inducted into the Starr Women's Hall of Fame, which honors women who have made Kansas City a better place to live.